Ravsst2004/react-blog/README.md

 # react-blog

-Simple react blog using Next js and Use Some Library like Axios and Json Server.
+Simple react blog using Next js and Use Some Library like Axios and Json Server for the fake API

 <!-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).